Prefect Logo

 4. The Human Element

-The "irony of automation" tells us that adding automation increases system complexity and potential failure modes.
+The "irony of automation" is the principle that adding automation increases system complexity and potential failure modes.
 To counter this:

 • Maintain manual operational knowledge